 Most financial wisdom you come across these days strongly advocates for homeownership, but is this really the best financial path forward for some people?
+What about renting vs buying?

 We have no problem renting movies, leasing cars, staying in vacation rental homes, and even clothing (thanks to those personalized style subscription services that consumers are flocking to in order to keep their wardrobe fresh) – why do we always assume that owning a home would be a better option than renting?